 The days of our lives will always be filled with many colors…

-Some colors are things unresolved, some colors are projects underway, some colors are goals/dreams, some colors are dark and mysterious and have us feeling slightly uneasy about something, some colors are exciting experiences and outcomes, some colors are the loved ones we have around us always, some colors are the quiet moments when we relish just being.
+Some colors are things unresolved.
+Some colors are projects underway.
+Some colors are goals/dreams.
+Some colors are dark and mysterious and have us feeling slightly uneasy about something.
+Some colors are exciting experiences and outcomes.
+Some colors are the loved ones we have around us always.
+Some colors are the quiet moments when we relish just being.
 The colors are ALL THERE, always.

-We must come to accept the full spectrum of color in our life, that it is always present, and realise that inner peace, enjoying the small moments, resting, laughing and being present are NOT experiences reserved for some future moment when “life is easier”.
+We must come to accept the full spectrum of color in our life, that it is always present, and realize that inner peace, enjoying the small moments, resting, laughing and being present are NOT experiences reserved for some future moment when “life is easier”.

 But Isn't Action Key to Getting Results?!

 Our civilization is progressive by nature.
 We are evolutionary beings.
 Most of us have been conditioned to associate ACTION with progress.